github/codespaces-jupyter/README.md

-# Build your first ML Pipeline workshop for the MLOPs community + Git
+# Build your first ML Pipeline workshop by the MLOPs community + Girls In Tech

 ## Instructions for the workskop